 We will acknowledge your complaint and respond to you regarding your complaint within a reasonable period of time.

-If you think that we have failed to resolve the complaint satisfactorily, we will provide you with data about the further steps you can take, one of which is to lodge a complaint with the Office of the Australian Data Commissioner.
+If you think that we have failed to resolve the complaint satisfactorily, we will provide you with information about the further steps you can take, one of which is to lodge a complaint with the Office of the Australian Information Commissioner.